cole007/mudstone/README.md

 ##Folder Structure

 All of the source files (scss,javascript,js) are stored in the _assets directory.
 Changing the env variable in gulp/config.js will change the root directory to '/_dist' rather than '/'.
 Use the dist directory for deployments.
 Only the compiled, minified and optimised files will be deployed from the dist directory.

+##Javascript

+Vendor folder contains jquery and modernizer (touch test only) Libs folder contains any plugins used
+Behaviour folder contains any custom javascript
+All of the files in libs/behaviours + jquery from the vendor folder get merged into one file (dist/app.js) application.js based on http://www.creativebloq.com/javascript/get-your-javascript-order-4135704